glowkeeper/glowkeeper.github.io/public/assets/posts/stories/theEarthAndTheMoon.md

----
-title: The Earth and the Moon
+# The Earth and the Moon

-description: Told around the campfire at the Brighton Buddhist Centre's Family Retreat.
+Told around the campfire at the Brighton Buddhist Centre's Family Retreat.
 The theme of the retreat was Friendship
-categories:
-  - Post
----

 **28th July, 2016**

 A long time ago, before you and I were little more than a distant hope in the mind of our father’s greatest of grandfathers, Earth was a vast angry mass of volcanic rock.
 She had a very fiery temper and, at the thought of anyone approaching within a million miles of her highest peak, she would erupt in a fit of molten rock.
 And so, it came about, that the Earth had no friends, whatsoever.
 And because she had no friends, Earth got angrier and angrier, until she was so angry, she was at the point of exploding into oblivion.